Israel's gridlock continues as Gantz attempts to form government

 TEL AVIV, Israel — After failing to form a government for the second time in two consecutive elections, Israel’s longest-serving prime minister will now watch as for the first time in a decade someone not named Benjamin Netanyahu attempts to form a government.

-In a ceremony on Wednesday evening Israel’s president, Reuven Rivlin, will pass the political torch to Netanyahu’s chief rival, former military chief of staff Benny Gantz who will have 28 days to form a government, after which if there is still no government a complex process could lead to an unprecedented third election in the space of a year.
+In a ceremony Wednesday evening, Israeli President Reuven Rivlin will pass the political torch to Netanyahu’s chief rival, former military chief of staff Benny Gantz, who will have 28 days to form a government, after which if there is still no government a complex process could lead to an unprecedented third election in the span of a year.

-And while it is astonishing for a leader such as Netanyahu to fail twice at forming a government — a first in Israeli history — anyone celebrating Gantz’s victory may be doing so prematurely.
-After all, the obstacles Netanyahu faced will be no less a challenge for Gantz, a three-star general with no political experience prior to his entrance into politics ahead of the April election, which also ended in stalemate.
+And while it is astonishing for a leader like Netanyahu to fail twice at forming a government — a first in Israeli history — anyone celebrating Gantz’s victory may be doing so prematurely.
+After all, the obstacles Netanyahu faced will be no less a challenge for Gantz, a three-star general with no political experience prior to his entry into politics ahead of the April election, which also ended in stalemate.

 Gantz’s centrist Blue and White party surpassed Netanyahu’s right-wing Likud party in the September election — but his bloc of center-left parties was smaller than Netanyahu’s right-wing bloc, giving Netanyahu the first chance to form a government.

-Returning that undelivered mandate to the president was probably not how Netanyahu imagined celebrating his 70th birthday on Monday.
-Yet it came as no surprise in Israel, where the news cycle has focused for the last month on his lack of progress in establishing a government.
+Returning that undelivered mandate to the president was probably not how Netanyahu imagined celebrating his 70th birthday Monday.
+Yet, it came as no surprise in Israel, where the news cycle has focused for the last month on his lack of progress in establishing a government.

 Analysts say the era of “King Bibi” the invincible leader may be coming to an end.

 While Israel is divided, analysts say polarization is not driving this gridlock.
-“When it comes to issues of great concern to Israelis, there really isn’t a big ideological divide,” says Yohanan Plesner, president of the Israel Democracy Institute (IDI), a leading Israeli research center.
+“When it comes to issues of great concern to Israelis, there really isn’t a big ideological divide,” Yohanan Plesner, president of the Israel Democracy Institute, a leading Israeli research center, says.

 Israel’s political paralysis is more a manifestation of the unique situation facing Israel’s leader.

-“Netanyahu is about to be indicted on allegations of severe crimes on the one hand, but on the other hand he is still very popular among his political base and is committed to holding on to his power,” says Plesner.
+“Netanyahu is about to be indicted on allegations of severe crimes on the one hand, but on the other hand he is still very popular among his political base and is committed to holding on to his power,” Plesner says.
 “Without the Netanyahu factor, it’s quite clear we would have seen today a functioning government.”

 According to a recent IDI poll, a majority of Israelis want a unity government between Likud and Blue and White.
 This is what Gantz and Netanyahu both claim to be working toward, yet their shared end does not reflect shared means.